siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Data model
 ===================================

-The SiliconCompiler Schema is a data structure that stores all configiruations  and metrics  gathered during the compilation process.
+The SiliconCompiler Schema is a data structure that stores all configurations  and metrics  gathered during the compilation process.
 Each schema entry ("parameter") is a self contained leaf cell with a required set of standardized key/value pairs ("fields").
 The example below shows the definition of one of the parameters named 'design'.

 .. code-block:: python